 Moving the City's general municipal election to even-numbered election years will not impact the Registration & Elections Division in its conduct of elections at this time.
-However, the cost of elections will increase for the remaining jurisdictions that hold elections in 2017 and 2019.
+However, since this jurisdiction will continue to hold odd-numbered year elections in 2017 and 2019 prior to their move to even-numbered year elections in 2020, their election costs will increase in 2017 and 2019 since there will be fewer jurisdictions participating in odd number year elections.
 While there is no fiscal impact on the County now, as each jurisdiction moves to even-numbered year elections, the County's proportional share of elections costs for these elections will be reduced.
 Finally, as the jurisdictions move to even-numbered year elections, the labor and other costs during even-numbered year elections will increase.